forestgrape/coronavirus/monitor_and_control.md

 __ThinkThrough__
 Two sides:
-* **Skiing itself:** Skiing down some slope has risks, however not a virus infection.
+* **Skiing itself:** Skiing down some slope has risks, however not virus infections.
 So regarding SARS-2 skiing itself is safe.
 * **Skiing associated:** Skiing as practiced nowadays (before ~~corona~~ corona-measures) involves crowded cableway cabins and room, restaurants and bars and at all locations with different people from different regions and countries.
 Moreover all this at a very high altitude ( => deep breathing).

 All mentioned in skiing associated are known as risk factors for Covid aerosol transmission (independent of the observed transmission in ski resorts).